quicwg/base-drafts/draft-ietf-quic-http.md

 SHOULD abruptly terminate any requests or pushes that have identifiers greater than or equal to the smallest identifier sent in a GOAWAY frame.

-Endpoints MUST NOT initiate new requests or pushes on the connection with an identifier greater than or equal to the smallest identifier received in a GOAWAY frame.
+Endpoints MUST NOT initiate new requests or promise new pushes on the connection.
 Clients MAY establish a new connection to send additional requests.

 Some requests or pushes might already be in transit.
-If the endpoint has already sent requests or pushes with an identifier greater than or equal to that received in a GOAWAY frame, those requests or pushes will not be processed;
+If the endpoint has already sent requests or promised pushes with an identifier greater than or equal to that received in a GOAWAY frame, those requests or pushes will not be processed;
 requests MAY be retried by the client on a different connection.
 The endpoint that initiated these requests or pushes MAY cancel them.
 It is RECOMMENDED that the receiving endpoint explicitly reject such requests (see
 {{request-cancellation}}) or pushes (see {{frame-cancel-push}}) in order to clean up transport state for the affected streams.
+Pushes which have been promised MAY still be fulfilled by the server.

 Requests on Stream IDs less than the Stream ID in a GOAWAY frame from the server might have been processed; their status cannot be known until a response is